 This post is sponsored by Evermore.
 All views and opinions expressed represent my own.

-One of the most common things I hear from Canadians who want to start investing in index funds (like I talk about on my podcast and in my investing course) is that the idea of doing self-directed investing and building, managing and rebalancing your own portfolio sounds like too much work and responsibility.
+One of the most common things I hear from Canadians who want to start investing in index funds (like I talk about on my podcast and in my investing course) is the idea of doing self-directed investing and building, managing, and rebalancing your own portfolio sounds like too much work and responsibility.
 And it kind of is if you’re new to investing.